QBIN offers a number of different funding opportunities for members of each career stage from students to senior

-Student and postdoc members of QBIN are eligible to apply for a travel allowance to attend national or international conferences to present their research in the field of bio-imaging.
-Travel allowances will be awarded at random, and at most two applications per lab/principal supervisor per year will be granted.
+Student and postdoc members of QBIN are eligible to apply for a conference allowance to attend national or international conferences to present their research in the field of bio-imaging.
+Conference allowances will be awarded at random, and at most two applications per lab/principal supervisor per year will be granted.

 In addition to the standard travel allowance, we offer funding for student and postdoc members who wish to travel abroad to complete training relevant to their research.
 Applications will be evaluated based on the quality of the research project and the relevance of the training to be undertaken during the stay abroad.

 This program offers funding to support pilot projects related to planned multi-center and multidisciplinary bio-imaging projects in humans and/or animals.
 Priority will be given to young researchers who do not have research funds (to cover the cost of acquisition and image analysis), allowing them to collect preliminary data in preparation for grant applications to provincial, federal and international agencies.
 Second priority will be given to senior researchers who do not have financial resources dedicated to the use of bio-imaging techniques and who are committed to applying for funding to provincial, federal, and international agencies.
 The pilot project must lead to submission of a grant application to official agencies.

 The Strategic Initiatives program aims to provide funding for high risk - high gain projects with great potential to obtain future research funding.
 Successful projects will clearly help to further the development of bio-imaging research in Quebec by fostering collaboration between researchers from various disciplines and imaging modalities and by demonstrating high probability of real applications in health research.
 Projects may be fundamental or clinical in nature and must lead to submission of a grant application to official agencies.